fablabnbg/inkscape-silhouette/README.md

 [![Run Python tests](https://github.com/fablabnbg/inkscape-silhouette/actions/workflows/run-tests.yml/badge.svg)](https://github.com/fablabnbg/inkscape-silhouette/actions/workflows/run-tests.yml)

-An extension to drive a Silhoutte Cameo and similar plotter devices from within inkscape.
+An extension to drive a Silhouette Cameo and similar plotter devices from within inkscape.
 100% pure python, ontop of the libusb backend.

 Here is the wiki with photos and a video: https://github.com/fablabnbg/inkscape-silhouette/wiki